makerdao/mips/MIP41/mip41.md

 ### MIP41c4: Facilitator Onboarding

-This process component allows Governance to onboard a new facilitator with a Facilitator Commitment.
+This process component allows Governance to onboard a new Facilitator with a Facilitator Commitment.

-Practical control of the budget of the Core Unit is transferred as a part of this Subproposal process.
+Practical control of the Budget of the Core Unit is transferred as a part of this Subproposal process.
 Depending on the Budget Implementations, a Subproposal may contain a technical state change to modify the Budget Implementation control to correspond to the new Facilitator.

 The proposal parameters are:
-* Minimum feedback period: 1 month
+* Minimum Feedback Period: 1 Month.
-* Minimum frozen period: 1 week
+* Minimum Frozen Period: 1 Week.

 Once a Subproposal passes, the MIP Editor or Governance Facilitators modify the Core Unit's entry specified with the new Facilitator's name and information, and the new Facilitator Commitment.